Ways to sell your car online

 - Receive electronic payment or check during pickup

-Retailer | Type of Dealer |
+Retailer | Type of Dealer | Current loan OK? | Negative equity OK? |

-AutoNation | New and used car dealer |
+AutoNation | New and used car dealer | Not stated | Not stated |

-CarMax | Used car dealer |
+CarMax | Used car dealer | Yes | Varies |

-Cars.com | Online marketplace |
+Cars.com | Online marketplace | Yes | Yes |

-Carvana | Used car dealer |
+Carvana | Used car dealer | Yes | Not stated |

-Driveway | New and used car dealer |
+Driveway | New and used car dealer | Yes | Yes |

-Kelley Blue Book | Car information specialty site and used car dealer |
+Kelley Blue Book | Car information specialty site and used car dealer | Yes | Not stated |

-TrueCar | New and used car dealer |
+TrueCar | New and used car dealer | Yes | Not stated |

 Private sale marketplaces

-A private sale like this may net you more money, but you will need to be cautious of scams.
-Some buyers will set up fake escrow accounts or give you a bad check.
-And a scam can happen whether you place an ad in a paper or use an online service to find a buyer.
+A scam can happen whether you place an ad in a paper or use an online service to find a buyer.
 Always double-check your buyer, and never transfer your title until you have money for the sale.

-How to get an estimate of your car’s worth
+How to estimate your car’s worth

 Most online dealers will offer you a quote based on your VIN, a brief description of your vehicle and photos.
 There are also resources online to find sale prices of similar vehicles.
 With these, you should be able to determine how much your car is worth — and how much you can expect to sell it for.

 - Submit your car’s details to an online dealer.
-This is a pretty quick process.
+This is a quick process.
 You should be able to enter the VIN, year, make and model of your vehicle before providing pictures and information on any damage.
 From here, online dealerships should give you a quote for how much you’ll make by selling it.

 The bottom line